 - Student Scribe Training Acknowledgement template

 Identification of students in examinations

-Students who have difficulties with reading, spelling and / or writing may opt to disclose their disability on their examination scripts, using a sticker.
+Students with dyslexia and students who are deaf or have a hearing impairment may opt to disclose their disability on their examination scripts, using a sticker.

 Students may request one or more stickers for their answer booklets, which refer examiners to marking guidelines for students with a Specific Learning Difficulty or who are Deaf or hard of hearing.
 The onus is on the students to request sufficient stickers for insertion on the front cover of their examination booklets prior to their submission.

 Students should request stickers at the start of their examinations so they may be included on their booklets while they are completing the other required details, and waiting for their exam to commence.
 Invigilators provide students only with sufficient stickers for their booklets.